 The Biomechanics and Biomaterials Laboratory is dedicated to research and education principally in the area of characterization and testing of biomaterials.
 This Laboratory is equipped with a Tribometer, a DMA, Minimat tensile tester, Potentiostat/Galvanostat and an Analytical balance.
 Characterization of the wear resistance, tensile, compressive and fatigue properties are performed in this facility.
-Corrosion resistance and behavior through potentiodynamic polarization, cyclic voltammetry and electrochemical impedance spectroscopy are measured in this laboratory.
+Corrosion resistance through potentiodynamic and behavior polarization. cvclic voltammetrv and electrochemical impedance spectroscopy are measured in this laboratory.

-Dr. Paul Sundaram

-paul.sundaram@upr.edu

-Mechanical Engineering Department
+Dr. Paul Sundaram paul.sundaram@upr.edu Mechanical Engineering Department Phone: 787-832-4040 Ext 3719